tokyodevices/td-usb/README.md

 Open `td-usb.sln` by Microsoft Visual Studio and build the project.
 Note that you may add library and include path for `Setupapi.lib` and `Hid.lib`.
+Please exclude the source code contained in the `/linux` folder from the build.

 #### On Linux